Elmer Roper

 Elmer Ernest Roper (June 4, 1893 – November 12, 1994) was a Canadian businessman, trade unionist and politician.
-He was a Alberta Co-operative Commonwealth Federation member of the Legislative Assembly of Alberta, 1942-1955, and mayor of Edmonton 1959-1963.
+He was an elected member of the Legislative Assembly of Alberta from 1942 to 1955 as a representative of the Alberta Co-operative Commonwealth Federation party in the city of Edmonton and also served as mayor of Edmonton from 1959 to 1963.

 Early life

 Roper was born in Ingonish, Nova Scotia, the son of a sea captain.
 He was educated in Sydney, and moved west to Calgary, Alberta in 1907.
 There he apprenticed as a printer and found work in the Calgary Herald's press room.
 On June 15, 1914, he married Goldie C. Bell, with whom he had three daughters and one son and who predeceased him by weeks.

 He became involved in the labour movement as a young man.
 He joined the Pressman's Union.
 He was president of the Calgary Trades & Labour Council by 1916.
 His tenure in this position was short-lived, as he moved to Edmonton the following year to become the head of the Edmonton Bulletins press room.
 There he took a position of leadership in running the Edmonton District Labour Council (later the Edmonton Trades & Labour Council).
-Although not a backer of the One Big Union, he was involved in Edmonton's 1919 general strike (a sympathy strike with the Winnipeg General Strike).
+Although not a backer of the One Big Union, he was involved in Edmonton's 1919 general strike, a sympathy strike with the Winnipeg General Strike during the post-WWI Canadian Labour Revolt.

 In 1921 he left the Bulletin to found his own printing business, which he operated until his retirement.
 The same year, he made his first bid for elected office.